 Psychology Honors Program

 Motivated psychology students may participate in an advanced program of research culminating in graduation with Honors in Psychology.
 This program allows students to pursue supervised research or applications of psychology in greater depth than provided in course offerings.
-Students electing to participate in this program complete all requirements for the Psychology major plus 2 credits of PSYC 496 Honors Seminar and 6 credits of PSYC 499 Honors Research during the two semesters of the senior year.
+Students electing to participate in this program complete all requirements for the Psychology major plus 1 credit of PSYC 396 Junior Honors Seminar, 2 credits of PSYC 496 Honors Seminar and 6 credits of PSYC 499 Honors Research during the two semesters of the senior year.
 These credits may be in lieu of or in addition to open elective credits used to fulfill the requirements for the Psychology major.

 Admission to the Honors Program is based on:

-- Self-nomination after completion of 80 credits with an overall grade point average of 3.20.
+- Self-nomination after the Fall Semester of the Junior year with an overall grade point average of 3.20.

 - Support of an Honors Committee consisting of a faculty sponsor and two other faculty members, one of whom may be from a department other than Psychology.
-The Honors Committee will review the student's project proposal at the time of enrollment in PSYC 496 and PSYC 499 and, if they approve it, accept the student into the Honors Program.
+The Honors Committee will review the student's project proposal at the completion of PSYC 396.

 At the end of the senior year, each participant: